Graduate Program in Mathematics Admissions

 MS in Actuarial Science

-For information on actuarial science courses, faculty, and social and networking activities organized by students, see the Actuarial Science Program page.
+For information on actuarial science courses, faculty, and social and networking activities organized by students, see the Actuarial Science and Risk Management program's website.

 The MS in the Teaching of Mathematics is intended for those who wish to teach at the high school or community college level.
 It does not lead to certification to teach in public schools.
 The program requires 32 credit hours and can normally be completed in 18 months.